everton-tenorio/easy_terraform_aws/README.md

 # Nuxt Minimal Starter

-A simple Nuxt 3 app deployed on AWS EC2 with Terraform and some services(Docker, Nginx).
+A simple Nuxt 3 app deployed on an AWS EC2 instance using Terraform, Docker, and Nginx.

 Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.